-What Can a Handyman Do in Cass, Michigan?
+What Can a Handyman Do Without a License in Cass, Michigan?

 In Michigan, most “handyman” work is legal without a state contractor license as long as you stay under the state’s residential maintenance/alteration threshold (and you are not doing specialty trades like electrical or plumbing that require separate licensure).
 Once you exceed the threshold or perform regulated trades, you must be properly licensed/registered through the State of Michigan (LARA) and pull permits through the local building department (city/township/county).
 Cass’s local licensing depends on whether you mean Cass City (Tuscola County) or the Village of Cassopolis (Cass County); Michigan also frequently regulates at the township/county building-department level rather than a “business license” model.